alainvetier/copilot-agent-mode/docs/build.md

 ### Port Configuration

-The API runs on port 3000 by default, and the Frontend runs on port 5137.
+The API backend (FastAPI) runs on port 8000 by default, and the Frontend runs on port 5137.
 When running in a Codespace environment, ensure that the API port visibility is set to `public` to avoid CORS errors when the Frontend tries to communicate with the API.

 ### Docker Deployment

-The project includes Dockerfiles for both API and Frontend components and a docker-compose.yml file for easy containerized deployment:
+The project includes Dockerfiles for both API (Python FastAPI) and Frontend (React) components and a docker-compose.yml file for easy containerized deployment:

 ```bash
 # Build and start using Docker Compose